-- Grate or finely chop a bar of soap (you'll need four ounces of soap for this recipe).
+- Grate or finely chop a bar of soap (you will need four ounces of soap for this recipe).
 You can grate your soap by hand or in a food processor.
 A food processor is the fastest approach.

 - Bring four cups of water to a boil on the stove.

 - Then, turn off the heat, and add your soap flakes.
 Stir to melt the soap.
 Continue stirring until the mixture is fully combined.
 At this point, the mixture will be very liquidy.

 - Allow the mixture to cool for at least 15 minutes.
 Then, stir it again.
 The soap should be slightly thicker now.

-- Allow the soap to cool for another several hours or overnight.
+- Allow the soap to cool for several hours or overnight.

 - Stir to check the consistency.
 If it seems too liquidy, reheat it and add more soap flakes.
 If it seems too thick, reheat it and add more water.
-The moisture content varies from one brand of bar soap to the next, so you'll probably have to do a bit of tweaking to get your recipe just right.
+The moisture content varies from one brand of bar soap to the next, so you will probably have to do a bit of tweaking to get your recipe just right.

-- Once you're satisfied with the consistency of your liquid soap, add a few drops of essential oil and/or coloring, if desired.
-The essential oil content should not exceed 2% of the recipe; 1% if children will be using it.
+- Once you are satisfied with the consistency of your liquid soap, add a few drops of essential oil and/or coloring, if desired.
+The essential oil content should not exceed 2 percent of the recipe; 1 percent if children will be using it.

 - Then, pour your soap into your soap dispensers, and enjoy.

-A bottle of liquid soap usually costs around $3, while a bar of soap may cost as little as $.50.
-That means it's at least 83% cheaper to make your own liquid soap!
-If you go through one bottle a month, that a savings of $30 a year.
+A bottle of liquid soap usually costs around $3, while a bar of soap may cost as little as 50 cents.
+That means it is at least 83 percent cheaper to make your own liquid soap.
+If you go through one bottle a month, that is a savings of $30 a year.
 Shop sales and use coupons, and you could save even more.

 - Want to make a bigger or smaller batch?
-Just use one cup of water for every ounce of soap flakes.
+Use one cup of water for every ounce of soap flakes.